seoklab/alphafold/README.md

                         Path to the BFD database for use by HHblits.
   --uniclust30_database_path UNICLUST30_DATABASE_PATH
                         Path to the Uniclust30 database for use by HHblits.
+  --uniprot_database_path UNIPROT_DATABASE_PATH
+                        Path to the Uniprot database for use by JackHMMer.
   --pdb70_database_path PDB70_DATABASE_PATH
                         Path to the PDB70 database for use by HHsearch.
+  --pdb_seqres_database_path PDB_SEQRES_DATABASE_PATH
+                        Path to the PDB seqres database for use by hmmsearch.
   --template_mmcif_dir TEMPLATE_MMCIF_DIR
                         Path to a directory with template mmCIF structures, each named <pdb_id>.cif --obsolete_pdbs_path OBSOLETE_PDBS_PATH
                         Path to file containing a mapping from obsolete PDB IDs to the PDB IDs of their replacements.
-  --random_seed_seed RANDOM_SEED_SEED
+  --random_seed RANDOM_SEED
-                        The random seed for the random seed for the data pipeline.
+                        The random seed for the data pipeline.
 By default, this is randomly generated.
-Note that even if this is set,Alphafold may still not be deterministic, because processes like GPU inference
+Note that even if this is set, Alphafold may still not be deterministic, because processes like GPU inference are nondeterministic.
-                        are nondeterministic.
   --overwrite, --nooverwrite
                         Whether to re-build the features, even if the result exists in the target directories.